 You can also use your domain name to create matching email addresses for your business.
 Using our domain name as an example, you could create something like “[email protected]”.
-This is much more professional and trustworthy than using a free email address like [email protected] You can find out more about the benefits of using a custom email address here.
+This is much more professional and trustworthy than using a free email address like [email protected], and there are more benefits of using a custom email address you can find out more about too.

 How to buy a domain name

-Now we’ve covered the basics of how domains work, let’s explore how you can find and buy your own domain name.
+Now we’ve covered the basics of how domains work and why your business will benefit from owning one, let’s explore how you can find and register your own domain name.

 1. Search for your domain